Cindy Walker: Focus on songwriting

-"You Don't Know Me" has been recorded by numerous artists over the years, most successfully by Jerry Vale (1956); Lenny Welch (1960); Ray Charles (1962); and Elvis Presley (1967).
-"Anna Marie", was a hit for Jim Reeves in 1957 and the beginning of another productive artist-writer association which culminated in "This is It" (1965) and "Distant Drums" (a posthumous hit for Reeves).
-"Distant Drums" remained at No.1 on the British charts for five weeks in 1966.
+"You Don't Know Me" has been recorded by numerous artists over the years, most successfully by Jerry Vale (1956), Lenny Welch (1960), Ray Charles (1962), and Elvis Presley (1967).
+"Anna Marie" was a hit for Jim Reeves in 1957 and the beginning of another productive artist-writer association, which culminated in "This is It" (1965) and "Distant Drums" (a posthumous hit for Reeves).
+"Distant Drums" remained at number one on the British charts for five weeks in 1966.

 Reeves recorded many of Walker's compositions; she often wrote specifically for him and offered him the right of first refusal of her tracks.
-"Distant Drums" was originally recorded by Reeves as a demo, simply because he loved the song.
+"Distant Drums" was originally recorded by Reeves as a demonstration, simply because he loved the song.
 Chet Atkins felt the time was not right for an international release.
-This demo, like many for Reeves, was unearthed upon his death and along with Atkins and Mary Reeves, Walker oversaw the production of the overdub which was to be released in 1966, and became a huge international hit.
+This demo, like many for Reeves, was unearthed upon his death and along with Atkins and Mary Reeves, Walker oversaw the production of the overdub, which was to be released in 1966, and became a huge international hit.

-In 1961 Eddy Arnold had a minor hit with Walker's "Jim, I Wore a Tie Today", a moving song about the death of a cowboy.
-Walker also wrote the song "Dream Baby (How Long Must I Dream) ", which was recorded by Roy Orbison (who also recorded a version of "Distant Drums").
+In 1961, Eddy Arnold had a minor hit with Walker's "Jim, I Wore a Tie Today", a moving song about the death of a cowboy.
+Walker also wrote the song "Dream Baby (How Long Must I Dream)", which was recorded by Roy Orbison (who also recorded a version of "Distant Drums").
 She originally had little confidence in “Dream Baby”, but Orbison's recording was a hit in both the US and Britain in 1962, and was a hit again in 1971 for Glen Campbell and in 1983 for Lacy J. Dalton.
 In 1964 Fred Foster of Monument Records "tempted her back into the studio to record an album, Words and Music by Cindy Walker.
-Walker's song "In the Misty Moonlight" was a hit for both Jerry Wallace (1964) and Dean Martin (1967) as well as being recorded by Jim Reeves.
+Walker's song "In the Misty Moonlight" was a hit for both Jerry Wallace (1964) and Dean Martin (1967), as well as being recorded by Jim Reeves.
 "Heaven Says Hello" (recorded by Sonny James) and "You Are My Treasure" (Jack Greene) were hits in 1968, both written by Walker.